""

 Additional Certification Requirements and Applying for a License

-Student interested in certification must, in addition to completing UW–Madison's program requirements, also complete Wisconsin statutory requirements and certification requirements established by the Wisconsin Department of Public Instruction.
-For additional certification requirements and information about applying for a license, see Teacher Education Center .
+In addition to completing UW–Madison's program requirements, students must also complete Wisconsin statutory requirements and certification requirements established by the Wisconsin Department of Public Instruction (DPI).
+For additional certification requirements and information about applying for a license, see Teacher Education Center.

 The Department of Public Instruction (DPI) requires higher GPAs for licensure.
 Students who meet the GPA requirements for the BM: Music Education and not the GPA requirements for licensure will need to work with the Undergraduate Music Advisor, the Music Education Faculty, and the Teacher Education Center to complete alternative work.
 Requirements for licensure are as follows: